Skip to main content

 openclaw devices approve [requestId] [--latest]

-Approve a pending device pairing request.
-If requestId is omitted, OpenClaw automatically approves the most recent pending request.
-Note: if a device retries pairing with changed auth details (role/scopes/public key), OpenClaw supersedes the previous pending entry and issues a new requestId.
-Run openclaw devices list right before approval to use the current ID.
+If a device retries pairing with changed auth details (role, scopes, or public key), OpenClaw supersedes the previous pending entry with a new requestId.
+Run openclaw devices list right before approval to get the current id.

 openclaw devices reject <requestId>